 How long does it take to earn a Juris Doctor degree in the part-time program?

-Typically it takes four years to complete the J.D. degree in the part-time program; however, if you take summer and intersession courses you can complete the degree in three and a half years.
+Typically it takes four years to complete the J.D. degree in the part-time program by taking classes during the fall and spring semesters and at least one summer or intersession term.
+If you consistently take summer and intersession courses you can complete the degree in three and a half years.
 You must complete the degree is seven years.

 How much does the part-time program cost?